Products

 Complete the risk matrix by providing relevant signatures of personnel and staff involved in the analysis.

-See below for an image of a completed report of a risk matrix analysis:
+See below for an image of a completed report of a risk analysis matrix template:

-Here are some industry examples of when and how to use a 5×5 risk matrix.
+Here are some industry examples of when and how to use a 5×5 risk matrix to perform risk assessments efficiently and effectively.

 ISO 45001:2018, an international standard covering best practices toward employee safety amidst workplace risks, is an example of where using a 5×5 risk matrix is greatly helpful.
 Since this standard aims to help reduce work-related risk for workers, the management can then use risk assessment tools such as a 5×5 risk matrix to aid in decision-making to mitigate or eliminate workplace hazards.